 For purposes of reporting contributions, the date of receipt of a contribution shall be the first date the recipient of the contribution is able to make use of the contribution.
-In the case of a contribution in the form of a check, the date of the receipt is the earlier of: 1) ten days from the date that the check came within the recipient's control; or 2) the date that the check was deposited into the recipient's account. [§17-5-2(a)(3)(c)]
+In the case of a contribution in the form of a check, the date of the receipt is the earlier of: 1) ten (10) days from the date that the check came within the recipient's control; or 2) the date that the check was deposited into the recipient's account. [§ 17-5-2(a)(3)(c)]

-A political action committee and a principal campaign committee shall maintain a checking account, money market account, or other similar banking account. [§17-5-6]
+A political action committee and a principal campaign committee shall maintain a checking account, money market account, or other similar banking account. (§ 17-5-6)

-Form 3: In-kind Contributions.
-An "in-kind" contribution is made when equipment, furniture, office space, or some other item of value other than money is contributed or used.
+Form 3: In-kind Contributions: An "in-kind" contribution is made when equipment, furniture, office space, or some other item of value other than money is contributed or used.
 A reasonable market value should be listed.
+In-kind contributions do not affect the committee account balance.

-- Form 4: Receipts from Other Sources.
-Receipts from other sources are usually funds received through interest payments on a political committee bank account, loans made to the committee, or refunds. - Form 5: Expenditures.
-The FCPA requires that expenditures of more than \$100 be itemized.
+- Form 4: Receipts from Other Sources: Receipts from other sources are usually funds received through interest payments on a political committee bank account, loans made to the committee, or refunds and returned contributions to the committee. - Form 5: Expenditures: The FCPA requires that expenditures of more than \$100 be itemized.
 Candidates may itemize expenditures of \$100 or less, but this is not required by law.
 However, if the expenditures of \$100 or less are not itemized, the law does require that they be totaled and reported.
 They may be reported as "non-itemized" expenditures on FORM 1.